 If you don't have a barn, you'll need to build a good shelter and she'll need a good fenced in pasture as well.
 Throughout the year, you'll need to provide plenty of good quality hay for her and the other nutritional requirements and equipment that we've mentioned above.
 These expenses also vary a lot from location to location and from year to year due to weather, etc. so they're difficult to estimate.

-You'll also need to have her hooves trimmed now and then as needed.
-There will likely be a vet bill every once in a while, fees for breeding or AI, as well as other expenses that may arise.
+You'll might also need to have her hooves trimmed now and then.
+Occasionally, there might be a vet bill, fees for breeding or AI, as well as other expenses that may arise.

 But you will see the dairy part of your grocery bill reduced a lot!
 Beyond what the family drinks or eats as milk products, there are also other uses for the milk that will save on expenses.
 And there are other blessings as well that come with having a sweet cow!

 Be aware ahead of time that in many places you will not be legally able to sell your wonderfully, healthful fresh raw milk.
 It's important for you to know what your province or state laws and restrictions are regarding this.
 But in some places, farmers are allowed to sell extra milk, butter, cheese, soap, and other products from fresh milk.

 Then how can the extra milk be financially beneficial?
 In some areas it can be sold for animal consumption.
 And even if you can't use it to create an income, this raw milk is a rich food that will benefit other animals on the farm.
 Calves, pigs, dogs and even sometimes chickens can thrive on the fresh milk.
 Using it for their food reduces costs on the farm.